hpe-storage/python-hpedockerplugin/docs/advanced/multipath-containerized-plugin.md

 ## Multipath Support

 This section describes steps that should be performed to properly enable multipath support with the HPE 3PAR StoreServ and HPE Docker Volume Plugin.
-The below steps are only applicable if HPE 3PAR Docker Volume plugin is deployed as a container via Legacy Docker plugin system.
+The below steps are only applicable if HPE 3PAR Docker Volume plugin is deployed as a container via Containerized Docker plugin system.

 ### Multipath Settings